abdelmojeb/TangramFP_course_project_and_thesis/Thesis/systolic_array_time_improved_on_Kintex7_Genesys2/README.md

 - storing and transfering output is seperated from the state machine to operate whenever result is ready A is stored in the top level while W is directed immediately to the systlic entity. when computation starts A columns and the column exponents are directed to the systolic array and the mode selection unit module respectively each clock cycle
--The implemented block design is in bd folder, it might not be portable but the design is exported to design_1.tcl.
-It contains  integrating the systolic array accelerator IP to a SoC disign on Zynq7000. the operational clock for the accelerator is 30MHz.
+-The implemented block design is in bd folder, it might not be portable but the design is exported to design_1microblaze_kintex7.tcl.
+It contains  integrating the systolic array accelerator IP to a SoC disign on Kintex7.
+Since Kintex is not a SoC device a softcore Microblaze is used. the operational clock for the accelerator is 30MHz.
-- TangramFP files are in the TangramFP_MAC folder.
+- TangramFP files are in the TangramFP_MAC_time_improved folder.
-- Mode select unit is in file modes_op2_pipe1.vhd
+- Mode select unit is in file MODES_OP2_PIPE2.vhd
 - Systolic array stream unit is in SysA_stream_pipe1.vhd
 - Systolic array interface and control in SysA_interface_pipe1_1packet.vhd